Saharanpur: Transport

 The Shahdara–Saharanpur light railway connecting Shahdara in Delhi with Saharanpur was opened to traffic in 1907.
 The railway was built in narrow gauge and total length was 94.24 mi.
 However, due to increasing losses, the railway was closed in 1970.
-It was later converted to broad gauge and was repopened in the late 1970s.
+It was later converted to broad gauge and was reopened in the late 1970s.
 Saharanpur falls on the route of the proposed 1839 km Eastern Dedicated Freight Corridor project.